AlamHasabie/transport-game-backend/README.md

 ### gameState
 - state : one of the state in the constant.json valid state
+- dice_1 : the first dice rolled
+- dice_2 : the second dice rolled
 - player : number of player
 - spectator : Set of spectators
 - player_ready : Set of player not ready yet